 Congratulations are in order for the 2019 NL Rookie of the Year!
 He debuted on June 9, 2019, in a game versus the Baltimore Orioles.
 Yordan had a late start in the MLB but an immediate impact and card manufacturers were warming up the printers.
 But wait!
 MLBPA says no-no to Yordan Alvarez rookie cards.

 Yordan Makes Immediate Impact

 Anybody who knows me knows how passionate I am about rookie cards.
 In fact, this entire website deals with collecting rookie cards of every type, especially Hall of Famers.
 However, there are a few things that currently concern me about our beloved RC.
 Primarily, the blatant misuse of the RC logo in today’s product.

 I’ve written about this very topic in the past.
-Inside the ‘Keeping It Real’ category you’ll see articles like Understanding the Complexities of the Rookie Card where I get into the history of the RC starting with the rookie card boom of the 1980s.
+Inside the ‘Keeping It Real’ category you’ll see articles like History of the Rookie Card where I get into the history of the RC starting with the rookie card boom of the 1980s.

-Also, The 10 Commandments of the Rookie Card which entails industry changes that were made in 2005.
+Also, The 10 Commandments of the Rookie Card entails industry changes that were made in 2005.
 And to conclude this three-part series, The Future of the Beloved Rookie Card where I propose some possible solutions for some of today’s issues regarding the RC.

 I consider this post to be an ‘Update’ of current events that have occurred over the rookie cards of the 2019 AL Rookie of the Year winner, Yordan Alvarez, and his rookie cards.
 The 22-year-old Cuban-born ballplayer had a fantastic first year in the league batting .313 with 27 home runs, 78 RBI’s, and 98 Hits.

 If those numbers don’t really impress you consider this, he got those numbers by only playing in 87 regular-season games!
 A big-time congratulations are due to this young man for an amazing rookie campaign.